AMERICAN SOCIETY for the ADVANCEMENT OF ANESTHESIA and SEDATION in DENTISTRY

 703 Main Street, Paterson, NJ

-Look to our conscious sedation training courses for a comprehensive 100-hour, hands-on IV training package based on ADA guidelines for teaching IV sedation in dentistry.
+Look to our conscious sedation training course for a comprehensive 100+ hour, hands-on IV training package based on ADA guidelines for teaching IV sedation in dentistry.
 Designed to provide the scientific basis for safe sedation as well as simulation and clinical training leading to basic skill acquisition, you can have peace of mind that you will feel confident in your ability to administer anesthesia safely and effectively.
 The optional 16-hour American Heart Association ACLS program is included at no extra charge.

 Below we offer our extensive syllabus to inform our students on what they can expect to get out of our IV oral sedation dentistry courses.
-If you dream of having a dental anesthesia certification, we encourage you to sign up for our classes today to learn the innovative techniques and tools necessary for the job.
-Contact Dr. David Crystal at (732) 469-9050 with any questions you may have regarding our training courses and schedule.
+If you dream of having a dental parental sedation certification, we encourage you to sign up for our classes today to learn the innovative techniques and tools necessary for the job.
+Contact Dr. Joseph Portale at (201) 945-5777 with any questions you may have regarding our training courses and schedule.

 At the conclusion of the program, participants will be able to apply for certification for moderate parenteral sedation in states in which they are licensed.
 They will be able to: